yosriady/awesome-api-devtools/README.md

 ## API Developer Portal
 - [Tyk](https://tyk.io/features): API Developer Portal on top of API gateway, make your API gateway easier to be used by developers.
 - [APIMATIC](https://apimatic.io/developer-experience-portal): Instantly build an API Portal with SDKs, Live Code Samples, Test Cases, API Transformation and language specific Docs & Reference - tailored for your API.
 - [Optic Docs](https://www.useoptic.com): Share verified-accurate OpenAPI documentation with your consumers.
 With Optic they can subscribe to your API and get notified when it changes.
+- [Zuplo](https://zuplo.com/): OpenAPI-Powered API Management platform for API Development, Deployment, and Documentation.
+Zuplo's Developer Portal integrates key-management, usage analytics, and monetization for free.

 ## JSON Format Standards
 - [HAL](http://stateless.co/hal_specification.html)